araspitzu/btc-hotspot/INSTALL.md

 process:

 ```
-    curl -s https://raw.githubusercontent.com/araspitzu/btc-hotspot/master/buildscript.sh | ssh pi@<ADDRESS_OF_PI>
+    curl -s https://raw.githubusercontent.com/araspitzu/btc-hotspot/master/buildscript.sh | ssh pi@[ADDRESS_OF_PI]
 ```

 You can grap a cup of coffee while the installer runs on the PI, it takes ~3 minutes at the moment.
 After the installer finishes it tells you the name of the hotspot wifi network but you don't need to connect to it now.

-To continue please visit `http://<ADDRESS_OF_PI>:8082` you will find instructions in the admin panel.
+To continue please visit `http://[ADDRESS_OF_PI]:8082` you will find in the admin panel.
+The alpha release goes by default on tesnet and after the installation you should be just ready to pay and enjoy btc-hotspot, the process has been tested with eclair android wallet.
+If you are having trouble paying the hotspot you can open a channel with the hotspot node, in testnet it is "03ed43580a606ca5db076740227b87642937fda912293c11a881edc63356e22983@173.249.21.93:9735"

 # :zap: Lightning setup
 //TODO